ellennickles/xphoto-s24/README.md

 the course materials to explore ways of expressing your own points of view.
 The rubrics above are adapted from [source](https://bcourses.berkeley.edu/courses/1464145/pages/grading-rubric-for-reading-responses).
-Written feedback and assignment grades will be posted in Brightspace.
+The goal is to post written feedback and assignment grades in Brightspace within week of an assignment's submission.

 #### Midsemester Progress Report